ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 ## My-ORCID

 38. Visit https://qa.orcid.org/my-orcid
-33. Use the language selector to change the language to a different language- check that the page updates to that language
+33. Use the language selector to change the language to a different language -- check that the page updates to that language
 34. Use the language selector to set the page back to English
 35. Add a published name: "Pub Name" (Published name can be edited using the pencil icon next to the record name)
 36. Add an also know as name: "Other Name"